madslundt/cloud-media-scripts/README.md

 These scripts are created to have your media synced between your cloud- and local store.
 All media is always encrypted before being uploaded.
 This also means if you loose your encryption keys you can't read your media.

-**Plexdrive version 4.0.0 and Rclone version 1.36 is used.** This is all taken care of by `setup.sh`.
+**Plexdrive version 4.0.0 and Rclone version 1.36 is used.**

+There is a setup file, `setup.sh`, to install the necessary stuff automatically.
+This has only been tested on Ubuntu 16.04+.

 # Getting started
 1. Change `config` to match your settings.